HenryPhan05/video-call-demo/README.md

 - Node.js 20 or newer
 - npm
-- Docker Desktop, or separately installed MySQL 8 and Redis 7
+- Docker Desktop, or local MySQL 8 and Redis 7 installations
-- A modern browser with microphone/camera support for voice and video calls
+- A modern browser with microphone and camera support

 ### 1. Install dependencies